AavashGyawali/Alien-Run/README.md

 ## Technologies Used
-Python: The primary programming language used to develop the game logic and mechanics.
+Python: The primary programming language used to develop the game logic and mechanics.<br>
 Pygame: A popular Python library for creating games, providing functionalities for graphics, sound, and user input.